stg-tud/ungoml/README.md

 ## Prerequisites: Get Classifier Container

+Disclaimer: The docker container are not fully functional on M1 MacBooks yet.

 You should have the unsafe-go-classifier image downloaded and tagged as usgoc/pred:latest.
 You can download the unsafe-go-classifier from [figshare](https://figshare.com/ndownloader/files/35038891?private_link=104bd2191b4fdd1ad430) and load the image[^1]: